Note: This article has been updated on August 16, 2022, to include the latest resident portal features in Pilera.

 9) Event calendar

 A great way to foster engagement in your communities is through hosting events and inviting your residents to take part in them.
+We hear from our clients that they also post routine information in the calendar, such as maintenance alerts or trash pickup.
 The event calendar in Pilera helps you to handle the event details and notifications in a single place instead of in an external calendar provider.
 Residents can log in and filter specific categories of events they’re interested in.
 You can also send residents an email notification about an upcoming event so they will not miss it.

 Forms are a great way to collect feedback and other pertinent information from your residents.
 Consider adding a resident satisfaction survey or a community improvement form so you can deliver better resident experiences.
 Examples of forms that you can post in the portal include condominium sales requests, election/voting, clubhouse rental, pool packets, and more.

 It’s important to encourage two-way communication with your residents.
 Making it easy for your residents to contact the management company when they have a question or concern is the best way to do that.
-Within Pilera’s resident portal, residents can send a message to their community manager.
-The manager can then reply to the resident by email.
+Within Pilera’s resident portal, residents can submit a support request and get updates without calling the office.
+Managers can assign support requests to other staff, set a due date, and prioritize the task.
+Furthermore, to increase communication, managers and residents can add comments to the request and receive email updates.

 Pilera Software is the premier community and property management suite that has helped thousands of community managers and back-office personnel enhance communications, improve customer service, and increase operational efficiency.
 May we help your community achieve these success stories?
 Try Pilera today!